Dasonk/docstring/README.md

-Python's docstrings within R.  By allowing the user to document their functions as comments at the beginning of their function without requiring putting the function into a package we allow more users to easily provide documentation for their functions.
+Python's docstrings within R.  By allowing the user to document their functions as comments at the beginning of their function without requiring putting the function into a package we allow more users to easily provide documentation viewable through the native help system within R.
 The documentation can be viewed either using an accessor function (i.e. `docstring(your_function)`) or just like you would for any other function (i.e. `?your_function`) and it should